How can I protect myself against scams on Black Friday and Cyber Monday?

 What can I do if a scammer gets my information?

-If you are worried that a scammer could make more charges on your account, you can request a Credit Freeze, contact your bank and credit card companies to notify them, and report the activity to law enforcement.
+If you are worried that a scammer could make more charges to your account, you can request a Credit Freeze, contact your bank and credit card companies to notify them, and report the activity to law enforcement.
 You may want to change your online passwords and credit card numbers.
 Acting to protect your information may prevent scammers from using your card number or opening any new accounts in your name.
 You can also send a Letter to Report Unauthorized Use of a Social Security Number to the Social Security Administration.

 How can I help protect my identity against theft?

 Scammers might be able to access your financial information by hacking into websites that store your financial data.
 One way to help protect yourself is by making passwords harder to guess.
 For example, you might choose a different password for every site and change your passwords regularly.
 A complex password, such as one that combines lowercase and capital letters, numbers, and symbols, is often much harder to hack than a simple one like your dog’s name plus your birth date.
+Many browsers offer tools to create and save complex passwords, making it harder for scammers to access your online accounts.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.